oliverpa-dev/Newsletter/README.md

 ## Welcome! 👋

-This is a challenge is taken from the FrontendMentor website.
+This is a challenge taken from the FrontendMentor website.
 I used, JavaScript, SCSS and HTML to execute it.